-Note: Before you starting making the map, you may want to draw the four cardinal directions (North, East, West, South) for reference on one part of the page.
+Note: Before you start making the map, you may want to draw the four cardinal directions (North, East, West, South) for reference on one part of the page.

-- Q2.
+Q2.
 Make a group with 4-5 friends.
 Compare the maps you have drawn.
-Discuss with each other and draw a common map on which everyone agrees. - Q3.
-Which of the following statements are true? - a) The school and grocery shop are on the same side of Ambedkar Road.
+Discuss with each other and draw a common map on which everyone agrees.